Baron-Sun/CAPC-CG/README.md

 Our dataset is intended for academic use only.
 We plan to release the full dataset under a licensing agreement at a later stage.
 (After reviewing process)

-If you would like to access the dataset now, please contact us via email at:    **yuen.yuen.ang [at] jhu.edu**
+If you would like to access the dataset now, please contact us via email at:    **bolun.sun@kellogg.northwestern.edu**

 and **please cite our paper in your work**: